Roland SH-101

 The Roland SH-101 is an analog synthesizer manufactured by the Roland Corporation between 1982 and 1986.
-Though it was something of a commercial failure during the time of its manufacture, it later became a staple of electronic music in the 1990s, particularly house music.
+Though it did not achieve significant commercial success, it later became a staple of electronic music in the 1990s, particularly house music.

 Sound and features

 The SH-101 is monophonic, meaning it can only play one note at a time.
 It has a single oscillator (the Curtis CEM3340) and a sub-oscillator, a low-pass filter, a mixer allowing users to blend different waveforms plus a noise generator, and an arpeggiator and sequencer.
 An ADSR envelope generator controls the filter and VCA, and the filter, VCA, pitch and pulse width can be controlled with an LFO.
 Users can attach an optional handgrip with modulation controls and shoulder strap to play the SH-101 as a keytar, and it could also be powered via battery.
 According to MusicRadar, the SH-101 has "snappy and razor-sharp" bass, "squelchy and expressive" leads, and a "piercing yet smooth" filter.